 As your bacteria and fungi start to dramatically increase in numbers in your ACT, they all begin to breathe a lot.
 When they breathe, they take oxygen out of the water.

-A pump sufficient to make aerated compost tea, even in 5-gallon buckets, will usually cost you between $50 – $100 depending on where you buy it.
+A pump sufficient to make aerated compost tea, even in 5-gallon buckets, will usually cost you more depending on where you buy it.

 Benefits of Using ACT

-Now that you know a bit about the safe-handling requirements, why would you want to spend $50 or more to make ACT when you can make old-fashioned compost tea for free?
+Now that you know a bit about the safe-handling requirements, why would you want to spend more to make ACT when you can make old-fashioned compost tea for free?

 Making ACT dramatically increases the biological activity in your compost tea.
 Then you apply that to your soil and plants.
 So you effectively load your soil with all the microbiology your plants need to get ahead in life.